enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 8 - Experimental Design.md

 	1. IN fucking blocks of information
 2. How's block design different from ERD
-	1. ERRD stim are presented much shortly than blocks
-2. Why is block better than ERD?
+	1. ERRD stim are presented much shortly than blocks **2.
+Why is block better than ERD?**
 	1. Why does block has a higher stat power?
-	2.
+	2. Better when different conditions involve performing different tasks
+	3. Why is ERD better?
+		1. Because the brain doesnt habituate to the signal and decreases its BOLD
+2. The HRF acts as whats kind of filter?
+	1. LP.
+Therefore how does it affect the experiment?
+		Experimental variance must be present at sufficient low frequencies to pass

 what are the differents design types?
 	Categorical, factorial, parametric designs